nathancoulson/prediction_app/README.md

 # Deployment

-We deployed the microservice based web application on a 2 Core, 4GB ram Ubuntu VM using Docker Swarm We deployed the Locust.io container, which generates the simulated tra�c, on an identical VM We deployed the machine learning pipeline on another VM (32 cores, 128GB ram) to prevent interference due to resource utilisation
+We deployed the microservice based web application on a 2 Core, 4GB ram Ubuntu VM using Docker Swarm We deployed the Locust.io container, which generates the simulated traffic, on an identical VM We deployed the machine learning pipeline on another VM (32 cores, 128GB ram) to prevent interference due to resource utilisation

 During the experiment runs we used a linux utility called cronjobs to synchronise the NGINX log files from the microservice app VM with the machine learning pipeline VM every minute and to run the pipeline on the most recent 1000 lines of log data.